 The château is also perfect for celebrations, especially weddings.
-The 16 cosy rooms can accommodate more than 50 guests, and the banquet room can seat over 250.
+The 16 cosy rooms can accommodate up to 40 guests, and the banquet hall can seat up to 200.

 For several years, Château Le Sallay has been hosting weddings and other events, from cosy celebrations for several dozen people to magnificent parties for many guests.

-We cooperate with wedding agencies but are also ready to take over the entire organisation of your celebration, from assistance in obtaining visas to organising the ceremony, the decorations and the menu.
+We are ready to take over the entire organisation of your celebration, from assistance in obtaining visas to organising the ceremony, the decorations and catering.

 Château Le Sallay has been the venue for various events – cooking classes, a series of children’s educational camps called “Marabou”, art studios, as well as seminars organised by large companies for their clients and employees.